vinodkumarhs1962/skinspire_V2/Project_docs/Database setup and testing/SkinSpire Clinic HMS Database Management Guide.md

-# SkinSpire Clinic HMS Database Management Guide
+# Skinspire Clinic HMS Database Management Guide

 ## Introduction

-The SkinSpire Clinic Hospital Management System relies on a robust database architecture that's essential for proper system operation.
+The Skinspire Clinic Hospital Management System relies on a robust database architecture that's essential for proper system operation.
 This document provides a comprehensive guide to managing the database across development, testing, and production environments using our centralized database access approach.

 The database management system follows these key principles: